mabel-dev/opteryx.dev/docs/contributing/internals/storage-engine.md

 Opteryx support ORC and Feather, but not all optimizations implemented for Parquet are implemented for these formats.
 These will still provide better performance than traditional data formats.

+ORC files have limited support on Windows and PyPy environments.

 ### JSONL

 [JSONL](https://jsonlines.org/) and zStandard compressed JSONL files.